AT-DA/AWS_stock_market_batch_and_real_time_processing/README.md

 ---

-## ☁️ AWS Services Used
+## ☁️ AWS Services Used And Purpose

-- Amazon S3
+- S3 --> used as the data lake to store both raw and clean data.
-- AWS Lambda
+- Lambda --> used for serverless data ingestion, transformation and loading.
-- Amazon Kinesis Data Streams
+- Kinesis Data Streams --> transports simulated real-time stock data to Firehose.
-- Amazon Kinesis Firehose
+- Kinesis Firehose --> Buffers and delivers streaming data from Kinesis Data Streams to an S3 staging bucket for further processing.
-- Amazon SQS
+- SQS --> works as a middle decoupling layer between S3 and the stream-processing Lambda.
-- AWS Glue Data Catalog
+- Glue Catalog --> serves as the metadata layer, allowing Athena to interpret and query the Parquet files stored in S3.
-- Amazon Athena
+- Athena --> enables SQL-based querying on the cleaned and partitioned Parquet datasets.

 ---